-These goals will be pursued with a focus on rural development to address serious inherited structural deficiencies that is unduly stressed and experiencing slow growth.
+These goals will be pursued with a focus on rural development to address serious inherited structural deficiencies - the legacy of apartheid has left the rural regions of the Eastern Cape underdeveloped, with an urban economy that is unduly stressed and experiencing slow growth.
 Addressing this spatial unevenness in endowment and development will take time and hard work, but it can be done.
 The PDP's design and implementation planned to shift discriminatory attitudes towards women and other vulnerable sectors of society.